-Welcome to the Department of Human Development and Quantitative Methodology!
+Department of Human Development and Quantitative Methodology

 Human Development Program

-Developmental Science: The faculty in the Developmental Science Specialization focus on the processes involved in social and cognitive development across the lifespan.Themes include the importance of early experience on brain and behavior, the importance of peer relationships, moral reasoning, research on families and the influence of socio-economic status on childrens development.
+Developmental Science: This specialization focuses on processes involved in social and cognitive development across the lifespan.Themes include the importance of early experience on brain and behavior, the importance of peer relationships, moral reasoning, origins of prejudice, research on families and the influence of socio-economic status on children's development.

 Measurement, Statistics and Evaluation Program

 Assessment is an important facet of human development, and evaluation is key to improving education.
 This program fulfils the dual role of providing professional training in these fields, while also providing related services to College.
 In its first role, the program provides training at the master's and doctoral levels for students planning to pursue careers in quantitative areas related to applied statistics, measurement, and evaluation.
 The program also serves the College by offering courses in applied statistics, measurement, and evaluation for graduate students majoring in other departments and programs.
 In addition, faculty members are in high demand as members of doctoral research committees and as consultants to various projects within the College.